saif71/-Underwater-Vehicles-Info-Portal/themes/twentyfifteen/README.md

-# Saif71.com Theme Twenty Fifteen
+# HTMLy Theme Twenty Fifteen
-WordPress Twenty Fifteen ported to Saif71.com.
+WordPress Twenty Fifteen ported to HTMLy.

 ## Installations
  -  Upload and extract the zip file into themes directory.